 What is DATABASE_URL?

-The DATABASE_URL is a standardized environment variable way to specify database connection details and is commonly used in various deployment environments and hosting platforms.
+The DATABASE_URL is a standardized environment variable that follows RFC 3986.
+It is way to specify database connection details and is commonly used in various deployment environments and hosting platforms.

 DATABASE_URL contains a URL string with information needed to connect to a database.
 This URL includes details like the database type (e.g., PostgreSQL, MySQL), the host, port, database name, and authentication credentials.